VariantSync/Vatras/src/Definitions.lagda.md

 flip-VarLang : VarLang → Domain → Bounded
 flip-VarLang L A i = L i A

+forget-variant-size : ∀ {i : Size} {A : Domain} → Variant i A → Variant ∞ A
+forget-variant-size v = v

 {-
 Creates an Artifact from a list of expressions of a certain size.
 The size of the resulting expression is larger by 1.